parachvte/phpSocketChat/README.md

 * Switch between channels
 * List users in current channel
 * Send a broadcast message in a channel
+* Send a private message to specific user
 * Polling messages in a channel

 ### 4. License (GNU AGPLv3)